Phthalates: Identification in plastics

 Phthalates are used in some, but not all, PVC formulations, and there are no specific labeling requirements for phthalates.
 PVC plastics are typically used for various containers and hard packaging, medical tubing and bags, and are labeled "Type 3".
 However, the presence of phthalates rather than other plasticizers is not marked on PVC items.
 Only unplasticized PVC (uPVC), which is mainly used as a hard construction material, has no plasticizers.
 If a more accurate test is needed, chemical analysis, for example by gas chromatography or liquid chromatography, can establish the presence of phthalates.

 Polyethylene terephthalate (PET, PETE, Terylene, Dacron) is the main substance used to package bottled water and many sodas.
 Products containing PETE are labeled "Type 1" (with a "1" in the recycle triangle).
 Although the word "phthalate" appears in the name, PETE does not use phthalates as plasticizers.
 The terephthalate polymer PETE and the phthalate ester plasticizers are chemically different substances.
-Despite this, however, a number of studies have found phthalates such as DEHP in bottled water and soda.
+Despite this, however, many studies have found phthalates, such as DEHP in bottled water and soda.
 One hypothesis is that these may have been introduced during plastic recycling.